Enservco (NYSEAMERICAN:ENSV) Earns Sell Rating from Analysts at StockNews.com

-StockNews.com started coverage on shares of Enservco (NYSEAMERICAN:ENSV – Get Rating) in a research note issued to investors on Saturday.
-The firm issued a sell rating on the oil and gas producer’s stock.
+StockNews.com began coverage on shares of Enservco (NYSEAMERICAN:ENSV – Free Report) in a report published on Thursday.
+The brokerage issued a sell rating on the oil and gas producer’s stock.

 Enservco Price Performance

-Enservco (NYSEAMERICAN:ENSV – Get Rating) last issued its earnings results on Friday, March 31st.
-The oil and gas producer reported ($0.14) earnings per share for the quarter.
-The firm had revenue of $6.50 million for the quarter.
-Enservco had a negative return on equity of 129.30% and a negative net margin of 25.76%.
+Enservco (NYSEAMERICAN:ENSV – Free Report) last posted its earnings results on Friday, March 31st.
+The oil and gas producer reported ($0.14) EPS for the quarter.
+Enservco had a negative net margin of 25.76% and a negative return on equity of 129.30%.
+The business had revenue of $6.50 million for the quarter.

 Enservco Company Profile